5 Life Changes That Helped Me Manage My Anxiety

 5. I started working out again.

 By taking all of the steps above, I rebuilt my confidence and conquered my fear of exercise.
 Changing my lifestyle has led me down an unforgettable path.
 The road has been rough, but I’m happier than I’ve ever been.
-I am no longer on any medication.
+I have also made the personal choice to stop taking medication.

 This does not mean that I don’t fear relapse or I’m not susceptible to anxiety attacks.
-It simply means I’m getting better.
+It simply means I’m getting better on my journey.
 Be well!